 or ultrasound images will be taken to locate the suspicious area.
 The doctor will make a tiny cut in your breast and insert a special probe.
 Using the probe, the doctor will remove several core samples of breast tissue from the area.
 After this is done, the area will be covered with a bandage.

 In some instances, the suspicious area can only be seen using

-an MRI.
+MRI scan.
 Because of this, an MRI-guided breast biopsy may be needed.
 This procedure takes more time.
 Tell your doctor if you have a cardiac pacemaker.
 It may affect the procedure.

 Vacuum-assisted Device Biopsy

 The doctor will insert a needle and use pressure from a vacuum to pull tissue from the mass through the needle.
 The tissue is then placed into a sampling chamber.
 This method lets the doctor collect multiple tissue samples during one needle insertion.

 Home care will include using medications or taking self-care measures to reduce discomfort.
 The care staff will give instructions on how to change any bandages.
 Doing this will help reduce the chance of infection.

 Biopsy.
 The Breast Cancer website.
 Available at: ...(Click grey area to select URL) Updated September 17, 2012.
 Accessed January 22, 2013.

 Breast cancer in women.
 EBSCO DynaMed website.
 Available at: ...(Click grey area to select URL) Updated December 17, 2013.
 Accessed January 22, 2013.